 Sam Kraemer knew he found a career in broadcast journalism the day he was named an 'anchor' for his elementary school newscast in 6th grade.
-Now, the Wisconsin native is living his dream, joining the KOAA News Team as a multi-media journalist.
+Now, the Wisconsin native is living his dream, joining the KOAA News Team as a reporter.

 Sam comes to Colorado Springs from Rapid City, South Dakota, where he began his career as a reporter before a promotion to the anchor desk.
 While in the Rushmore State, Samwas a trusted journalist on local and state politics, crime, and fires.
 He was one of the first reporters to become a certified wildland firefighter in the summer of 2016, and provided live on-scene coverage of a fire that burned 60 square miles.